infinum/rails-handbook/Design Patterns/Query Objects.md

 ## Bad solution

-The usual bad solution is to keep everything eather in a controller or in a model, thus making them 'fat'.
+The usual bad solution is to keep everything either in a controller or in a model, thus making them 'fat'.

 Controller solution: